“What did you do last week, Tim?” Well, I did some cooking, ventured around new areas of Bonn, and… oh, yeah, and I went to Amsterdam!

 - Yeah, that’s probably about it.

-Sure, all of those are there and in great abundance, but one thing I wasn’t expecting was to see one of the most beautiful places on earth; A city of canals and drawbridges, of houseboats and amusement park rides, of flea-markets and microbreweries, of strange museums and statues.
+Sure, all of those are there and in great abundance, but one thing I wasn’t expecting was to see one of the most beautiful cities on earth; a city of canals and drawbridges, of houseboats and amusement park rides, of flea-markets and microbreweries, of strange museums and statues.
 Here’s how it all went down for us:

 Our weekend started on Friday afternoon.
-Anna finished work, came home and packed and then we were off to the Köln Hauptbahnhof.
-Our trip from there to Amsterdam took about two and a half hours, but we got off at the wrong station, albeit only two stations before where we needed to disembark, but it still caused a slight hiccup.
-We eventually got to Amsterdam Central Station, where we needed to be, and then took the short walk down to where we were staying, the curiously named Boutique Hotel Synopsis, a small place with only two rooms, run by an elderly retired woman as a hobby.
+Anna finished work, came home and packed for her Dutch conference, and then we were off to the Köln Hauptbahnhof, or the Cologne Central Station.
+Our trip from there to Amsterdam took about two and a half hours, but we got off at the wrong station, albeit only two stations before where we needed to disembark anyway, but it still caused a slight hiccup.
+We eventually got to where we needed to be, Amsterdam Central Station, and then took the short walk down to where we were staying, the curiously named Boutique Hotel Synopsis, a small place with only two rooms run by an elderly, retired woman as a hobby.
 Such a nice place and really cool people.
 We had plans to meet Marcus and Chelvin Ang, colleagues of Anna’s from Singapore, in a “hidden” restaurant later that night for dinner, but we still had a couple of hours to kill, so why not explore this place?

 - There aren’t really any high-rise buildings.
 With a few exceptions, there is nothing much bigger than about six or seven storeys.

-- This place is the most relaxed place you will ever go to, the streets are lined with completely content, mellow people just sitting around having a beer or smoking a joint.
+- This city is the most relaxed place to which you could ever go — The streets are lined with completely content, mellow people just sitting around having a beer or smoking a joint.
 There are no tempers, no arguments, everything is a-okay.
-This may not always be the case, but was definitely what we observed while we were in town, anyway.
+This may not have always been the case, but was definitely what we observed while we were in town, anyway.

 - Everybody is mellow except for the cyclists, that is.
 Probably about 80% of the population of the city ride bicycles and they are psychopaths!
 I don’t know how these cyclists manage to reach the speeds they do, but it’s terrifying!
-I am surprised we only saw one person get hit by a bike, although we saw a few more near-misses
+I am surprised we only witnessed one person getting hit by a bike, although we saw a few more near-misses.

 - You can smell weed everywhere.

 After an awesome home-cooked breakfast by the lady that runs our hotel, we went out to explore the city.
-When you’re just walking around on a Saturday afternoon in Amsterdam, what you see on a regular day here just seems so surreal, especially if you have been living in such a repressed society as Singapore for an extended period of time; There are stores that openly sell postcards with images that most websites would need a password to access, families walking through the Red-Light District with their children while near-naked prostitutes bump and grind in street-level windows next to them and sex stores selling some of the most mind-bogglingly graphic sexual paraphernalia imaginable!
-Obviously I didn’t want to come across as a creep so I tried not to take too many tasteless pictures, plus, some younger people in my family see this, so I’ll keep the photos low-key:
+When you’re just walking around on a Saturday afternoon in Amsterdam, what you see on a regular day here just seems so surreal, especially if you have been living in such a repressed society as Singapore for an extended period of time; There are stores that openly sell postcards with images that most websites would need a password to access, families walking through the Red-Light District with their children while near-naked prostitutes bump and grind in street-level windows next to them, and stores selling some of the most mind-boggling sexual paraphernalia imaginable!
+Obviously I didn’t want to come across as a creep so I tried not to take too many tasteless pictures, plus, some younger people in my family see this blog, so I’ll keep the photos low-key:

-After walking around and having a few beers again it was off to dinner.
+After walking around and having a few beers again it was off to dinner once more.
 The food was great again, but for some reason, maybe the staff were baked, a three course meal took over three and a half hours!
 However, there was plenty of entertainment visible from the dining table:

 - Brilmuseum (a museum of glasses)